1. God Will Console Us in Our Afflictions

-God Will Never Abandon Us
+Knowing That God Will Never Abandon Us

-We may erroneously feel that we have to be perfect to qualify for God's help.
+We may erroneously feel that we have to be perfect to qualify for God’s help.
 In spite of our efforts, there may be times when we feel alone and that God is not hearing our pleas.
 However, He is there blessing us even when things may appear hopeless.
 The Lord has promised that He will never abandon us.
 “But, behold, Zion hath said: The Lord hath forsaken me, and my Lord hath forgotten me—but he will show that he hath not.
 For can a woman forget her sucking child, that she should not have compassion on the son of her womb?
 Yea, they may forget, yet will I not forget thee, O house of Israel.
 Behold, I have graven thee upon the palms of my hands; thy walls are continually before me” (1 Nephi 21:14–16).
-We may pray for God’s assistance to be a stabilizing force in our families.
+We can pray for God’s assistance to be a stabilizing force in our families.
 We can increase the measure of the Spirit in our lives when we pray, study the scriptures, fast, attend the temple, and patiently wait upon the Lord (see Isaiah 40:31).
 As we do, His grace will attend us.
 We will have assurance that He will never abandon us, and our faith in Him will be strengthened.

 When have you felt God’s presence in your life?

-God Supports Us through Our Afflictions
+Knowing God Supports Us During Our Afflictions

 How has Heavenly Father supported you in your trials?